Brain Injury Compensation Claims: Guidance for Clients and Families

 - Be natural with the person and help them maintain their former status in the family

-- Try not to overwhelm the person
+- Try not to overwhelm them

 - Restrict the number of visitors (one or two at a time)